 I recommend starting your day by writing down the three things you’re most grateful for.
 This will frame up a more positive outlook and better day for it.
 Then, on a night before you go to sleep, write down three of the best things that happened that day.

 The notebook doesn’t have to be fancy, but if you want to splurge on something, try the one I use from Moleskine.
 And keep your journal next to your bed for easy habit-building.

 If you yoga with me, you’ll hear me say this a lot.
 Feeling our bodies and responding accordingly is a big part of our movement practice, and it’s the same with our gratitude practice, too.
 If you’re not really feeling it and rushing your gratitudes down (maybe you really need to pee) then it’s just not going to have the same efficacy.

 Find the things you’re grateful for and let them permeate.
 Do a little dance.
-FEEEEEL gratitude.
-Don’t do gratitude.
+Feel gratitude, don’t do gratitude.

-Making this stuff a habit can prime ourselves to see more of it.
-After starting a gratitude journal in 2019 I now go about my day taking mental notes of the things that go really well so I can record them in my evening journalling.
+Making gratitude a habit really can prime ourselves to see more of it.
+After starting a gratitude journal in 2019, it’s now habit for me to go about my day taking mental notes of the things that go really well.
+And it’s as simple as just noticing.

 For more resources, free classes, and bag loads of inspiration, join The Yoga Revolution’s inner circle for free.